Cytogence/GO_utils/README.md

 # GO_utils

-Tools for reformatting and editing gene ontology data from the Gene Ontology Consortium for use with blue Whale app development.
+Tools for reformatting and editing gene ontology data from the Gene Ontology Consortium for use with Orca app and other Cytogence brand of informatics tools.

 ## GO_flatten.pl